apitoolkit/apitoolkit-landing/blog/web-service-apis-structures-and-protocols/index.md

   - APIs
 ---

+# The Developer’s Guide to Web Service APIs, Structures, and Protocols

 ![Guide](guide.png)

 Each login to a favorite website using a Google account is an interaction made possible by a [web API](https://apitoolkit.io/blog/web-api-performance/).
 But beyond this surface-level interaction lies the intricate world of web service APIs, crucial for developers and tech enthusiasts to understand.
 Before delving into what web service APIs are, perhaps I should define what an [API](https://apitoolkit.io/blog/unlocking-the-full-potential-of-api-gateways/) is.
 An API is a component that enables communication between two systems or applications.